 - 200 g tofu firm or extra firm

-- 1 tsp chilli powder
+- 1 teaspoon chilli powder

 - 1 carrot chopped intp ½cm cubes

-- 1 pepper cut into bite-size pieces
+- 1 bell pepper cut into bite-size pieces

 - 25 g root ginger peeled and finely chopped